 Ginny Boggess enters her second season as an assistant coach at Marquette University and will be the team's primary recruiting coordinator and focus on player development for perimeter players.

-Boggess brings a wealth of experience to the Golden Eagles with over nine years on the sidelines, including her most recent stint at Columbia University where she was responsible for recruitment and had a focus on post player skill progression and development.
+Boggess brings a wealth of experience to the Golden Eagles with over nine years on the sidelines, including a stint at Columbia University where she was responsible for recruitment and had a focus on post player skill progression and development.
 Boggess also helped monitor student-athletes academic progress and was the strength and conditioning contact.

 Prior to Columbia, Boggess spent five seasons as the assistant coach and co-recruiting coordinator at Jacksonville University.
 She focused on post player development and coordinated the 2010 and 2012 recruiting classes for the Dolphins.
 In 2010-11, the Dolphins broke the school record in rebounds for the fifth-straight season with 1,337 boards and finished third in the A-Sun in blocks with 125.

 Boggess spent two seasons as the recruiting coordinator and assistant coach at Hofstra University before heading south to Jacksonville.
 With the Pride, Boggess helped guide the squad to the Colonial Athletic Association tournament each season, including a school-best 26-8 overall record and a spot in the WNIT Quarterfinals in 2006-07.

 A native of Hamlin, W. Va., Boggess began her collegiate coaching career as a graduate assistant at Kennesaw State.
 After one year as a GA, she was promoted to an assistant coach, working primarily with perimeter players.
 She also was responsible for multiple program administrative duties and helped direct KSU's camp programs.